vishunstopabel/vishunstopabel/README.md

 ## 🌱 Currently Exploring

-- 🚀 Diving deeper into **GraphQL** for more effective data management.
+- 🚀 Diving deeper into **backend technologies** for more effective system design.
-- Expanding my expertise in **SQL databases** for scalable backend solutions.
-- Learning about **DevOps tools** to optimize deployments and infrastructure.
+- Expanding my expertise in **DevOps tools** to optimize deployments and infrastructure.

 ## 📬 Get in Touch

-- Connect with me on [Twitter](https://twitter.com/introvertedbot)
+- Connect with me on [Instagram](https://instagram.com/pastevishwa)

 Thanks for stopping by!
 Let's collaborate and explore the ever-evolving world of technology together. 🚀